 The Rutgers Libraries' Toolbar is a free web browser extension that provides a drop-down menu to library resources, embedded library links on certain popular web pages such as Amazon.com, and new functionality to the "right-click menu" of your mouse.

 Members of the Rutgers community can use twelve computers intended for the creation and manipulation of multimedia projects.
 The lab is located in the Douglass Library.
 For more information on the resources, staff, and hours of the lab, see: Sharon A. Fordham Multimedia Resource Laboratory.

 Visiting scholars are eligible for borrowing, delivery, interlibrary loan, and off-campus access to library resources.
 To use library services, visiting scholars need to:

-- Bring their RUconnection ID card to any Rutgers library circulation desk where staff will issue a library barcode and PIN.
+- Bring their RUconnection ID card and signed RUconnection ID Request form to any Rutgers library circulation desk where staff will issue a library barcode and PIN.